kunpengcompute/KAE/README.md

 make install
 ```

-Then, install the accelerator OpenSSL engine:
+Then, install the  Kunpeng Accelerator Engine:

 ```
 cd KAE